ucsd-cse11-w24/cse11-pa1-starter/README.md

 *(Several of these examples are borrowed from [How to Design Programs](http://www.htdp.org/2003-09-26/Book/curriculum-Z-H-6.html#node_sec_3.3), and its [Supplemental Material](http://www.htdp.org/2003-09-26/Problems/2.html))*

 ## Problem 1: Perimeter
 Develop a method named ```perimeter``` that when given the width and height of a rectangle will return its perimeter.

+The rubric we will use to grade this method is:

+- The method has a correct header (parameters and return type)
+- The method has a correct method body
+- There are at least two examples of calling the method with different arguments, commented with their expected values
+- You can show your program running and the expected values are produced

 ## Problem 2: Border Area
 Develop a method named ```borderArea``` that given a width and height describing a rectangle, and another width and height describing a rectangle cut out of the center of the other, returns the area of the region between them.
 For example, the blue area in this shape:

 <img width="270" alt="Q2_example" src="https://user-images.githubusercontent.com/25071081/112794129-4620bf00-901b-11eb-98a9-58b31327f6e2.png">

+- The method has a correct header (parameters and return type)
+- You can explain what each parameter means in terms of which rectangle it refers to and whether it refers to width or height
+- The method has a correct method body
+- There are at least two examples of calling the method with different arguments, commented with their expected values
+- You can show your program running and the expected values are produced

 ## Problem 3: Converter
 ### Implementation